zz-jacob/MEMDM_code/README.md

-# MEMDM_code
+# MEMDM
-Code for memory-augmented dialogue management.
+This is a memory based neural network model for dialog management.